crazyscoop/Dot-DeCode/README.md

 - Form1 is the Main Interface.
 - Form1.cs is available in Dot-DeCode/IDXForm/IDXForm/Form1.cs.
 - Cryptography.cs is used for Encryption and Decryption.
-- Cryptography.cs is available in
+- Cryptography.cs is available in Dot-DeCode/IDXForm/IDXForm/Cryptography.cs.
+- Detailed explanation of Cryptography.cs is given on